stephanepericat/market-dashboard/README.md

 # Market Dashboard

-A demo market monitoring terminal built with Vue.js and Electron.
+A free, open-source market monitoring terminal built with Vue.js and Electron.